sermon: Faith and the Christian Fight (Part Six)

 The Calling of Abraham

 Given 14-Jul-07; Sermon #838; 72 minutes

-John Ritenbaugh, emphasizing that Abraham is the father of the faithful, urges that we carefully consider the ramification of our calling as the spiritual offspring of Abraham, a calling which has enabled us to progress from justification through sanctification, ultimately manifesting (through faith) in works and character traits that mirror Jesus Christ.
+We must carefully consider the ramification of our calling as the spiritual offspring of Abraham, a calling which has enabled us to progress from justification through sanctification, ultimately manifesting (through faith) in works and character traits that mirror Jesus Christ.
 Abraham is the prototype of a converted Christian, serving as a pattern of the way we are to respond to our calling.
 God personally has chosen or elected individuals for His purpose, allowing others to remain in their spiritual blindness.
 The comparatively few elect have been selected for a blessing they did not deserve or earn.
 God's calling is personal and individual rather than general and haphazard, opening otherwise closed and unresponsive minds, replacing spiritual dullness and blindness with spiritual acuity and understanding.
 Like our father Abraham, as a result of responding to this calling we become motivated to respond to God's will and purpose, willing to make a complete and total break from our former lives or thought patterns.

 We are going to begin in the book of Hebrews, chapter 11, verse 8.
 This is significant scripture for us.
 For those of you who are here in Louisburg, I think you will be almost amazed of how the sermonette tied together with my sermon.
 I get these kind of reminders all the time that somebody is telling me who is in charge.
 Those of you who heard that sermonette will know what I mean.